Trichomonas

 Trichomonas is a genus of anaerobic excavate parasites of vertebrates.
-It was first discovered by Alfred François Donné in 1836 when he found these parasites in the pus of a patient suffering from vaginitis, an inflammation of the vagina.
+It was first discovered by Alfred François Donné in 1836 when he found these parasites in the vagina of a patient suffering from vaginitis, an inflammation of the vagina.
 Donné named the genus from its morphological characteristics.
-The prefix tricho- originates from the Ancient Greek word θρίξ (thrix) meaning hair, describing Trichomonas’s flagella.
+The prefix tricho- originates from the Ancient Greek word θρίξ (thrix) meaning hair, describing Trichomonas's flagella.
 The suffix -monas (μονάς – single unit), describes its similarity to unicellular organisms from the genus Monas.

 Habitat and ecology

 Trichomonas is typically found in anaerobic environments.
 It is a known parasite of many different animals including humans, birds, dogs, and cats.
 In humans, it can be found in the urogenital tract and in the oral cavity.
 It is estimated that 276 million new cases of urogenital infections occur each year.
 Depending on the Trichomonas species, it can either be transmitted through direct sexual contact or through contaminated water sources.
 In birds, it can be found in the upper digestive tract and is transmitted when adult birds regurgitate food to feed their young, when a bird of prey feeds on an infected bird, and through contaminated food or water.